Chi Ta-wei

-Chi Ta-wei (紀大偉 (Kí Tāi-úi), born February 3, 1972) is a Taiwanese writer.
+Chi Ta-wei (紀大偉 (Kí Tāi-úi, Jì Dàwěi), born February 3, 1972) is a Taiwanese writer and literary scholar.

 Life

 Chi Ta-wei was born in Taichung, Taiwan in 1972.
-He received B.A. and M.A. in the Department of Foreign Languages and Literatures (locally known as "Waiwenxi" at National Taiwan University (NTU, locally known as "Taida").
-Whereas in theory "Taida Waiwenxi," where Bai Xianyong is one of the better-known alumni, means to study the languages and literatures from various national traditions, in practice Chi, like his most classmates, was trained in the Anglo-American literatures at Taida.
-He left Taiwan for the US in 1999, and received a Ph.D. in Comparative Literature, under the supervision of Shu-mei Shih at the University of California, Los Angeles.
-He is associate professor in Taiwanese literature at National Chengchi University in Taipei, where he regularly offers undergraduate courses and graduate seminars on LGBT representations in East Asian literatures, and Disability Studies in the Taiwanese context.
+He graduated from National Taiwan University with B.A. and M.A. degrees in foreign languages and literatures, then left Taiwan in 1999 to pursue graduate studies in the United States.
+He earned his Ph.D. in comparative literature from the University of California, Los Angeles, under Shu-mei Shih.

+He is an associate professor of Taiwanese literature at National Chengchi University in Taipei, where he regularly offers undergraduate courses and graduate seminars on LGBT representations in East Asian literatures, and Disability Studies in the Taiwanese context.

 Career

 Chi is known both as a writer and as a scholar of queer literature.
 Published in Chinese and being translated into other languages, Tongzhi wenxueshi (同志文學史, 2017), his award-winning academic monograph on the history of queer literature in Taiwan is deemed one of the most comprehensive works on LGBT literature in the Sinosphere.

 With Chen Xue, and Qiu Miaojin, Chi is viewed as that of a "new generation of queer authors" from Taiwan.
 Chi's mostly widely read work is his short novel (or categorized as a novella), The Membranes (膜, 1996, 2011), a cyberpunk science fiction.
 It is known for its attention to the queer desire, the transgender subjectivity, the human-android boundaries, and the prophecy of the 21st century suffering from the climate change.
 According to the preface to the Chinese original, Chi spent one month finishing writing when he was a 23-year-old student in Taipei in 1995.
 With the popularization of the English translation by Ari Heinrich, a fellow of the Australian Academy of the Humanities, published by the Columbia University Press in 2021, the reviewers in various countries in the 21st century often comment that The Membranes, being a work from the 1990s Taiwan, is "ahead of its time" and might attract the fans of Liu Cixin's 2008 novel Three Body Problem.

 According to the Columbia University Press, Ari Heinrich's translation is endorsed by Kim Stanley Robinson, the author of The Ministry for the Future, and Susan Stryker, a pioneer in transgender studies.

 Among the interviews with Chi and the book reviews of The Membranes written in English, The Paris Review interview and the Los Angeles Times review are more widely circulated.